The Necessary Evil: Plot

 As described in a film magazine review, Dick Jerome, adored of women and always forgiven of everything because of his good looks and disposition, has married the good and beautiful Frances, who was also loved by Dick's employer, David Devanant.
 Dick dies while assigned to South America, and David marries Shirley.
 David makes Dick's son Frank feel that he is an enemy.
 Frank learns of the method of his father's death and swears that he will break his stepfather.
 David sends Frank to South America, and he makes a man of himself.
 David writes a letter to his stepson, and when he returns he gives it to him to read.
 It provides to Frank proof of his father's unworthiness and states why David always acted as his stepson's enemy: so that he can face Frances in the beyond, knowing that he made a man of her son.
 Frank turns to find that David has died.

 Preservation

-With no prints of The Necessary Evil located in any film archives, it is a lost film. it is a lost film.
+With no prints of The Necessary Evil located in any film archives, it is a lost film.